imixs/imixs-cloud/README.md

 	$ kubectl apply -f app/whoami/

-In kubernetes all resources and services are typically described in separate files.
+In Kubernetes all resources and services are typically described in separate files.
 Use a naming convention to create an implicit order in which way your objects should be created.

 	 |+ whoami/
 	    |- 010-deployment.yaml